 As per the UNGPs, a human rights policy should be:

-- “Publicly available and communicated internally and externally to all personnel, business partners and other relevant parties”
+- “Publicly available and communicated internally and externally to all personnel, business partners and other relevant parties”; and

 Benchmarking initiatives such as KnowTheChain show that many companies have over the years made progress in relation to their standards and procedures on forced labour.
-However, their 2020/2021 findings also show that the average score for ‘Commitment and Governance’, the theme that looks specifically at a company’s commitment to addressing forced labour, across companies of all sectors, is 55 out of 100.
+However, their 2022 findings also show that the average score for ‘Commitment and Governance’, the theme that looks specifically at a company’s commitment to addressing forced labour, across companies of all sectors, is 45 out of 100 (a decrease from the previous report).

 Although some companies publish stand-alone forced labour policies — for example, Wilmar International, Aldi South Group and Hewlett Packard — it is more common for businesses to integrate forced labour into their human rights policies with M&S, Unilever and BHP offering some examples.
 Where companies do not have a stand-alone human rights policy, forced labour is often addressed in other documentation, such as a business code of conduct or ethics and/or a supplier code of conduct.
 Colgate, Carrefour and Danone are examples of companies that integrate forced labour requirements into their supplier codes of conduct.